 Attendee feedback is crucial to evaluating — and improving — your event.
 Even if you sold out, you can’t call your event a success if your attendees aren’t satisfied.

 An easy way to collect feedback is through a post-event survey.
 SurveyMonkey is a really intuitive tool, and if you use Eventbrite, you can take advantage of a free integration that makes the process even easier.
-You can choose a template with pre-set questions if you’re in a hurry, but a custom survey will get you deeper insights.
+Also, their handy Event Feedback Template has ten pre-set questions to get you started.

-Not sure where to start?
+Want to customize your surveys and get deeper insights?
 Follow these tips to create a post-event survey with truly useful and actionable data.

 To get the best possible response rate, you need to act fast.
 Send your survey within 24 hours of the end of the event to capture attendees while they are still engaged and everything is still fresh in their minds.